alihansarigit/alihansarigit/README.md

 I am Alihan.
 I born in 1997.
 I am interesting to development since 2015.
 I interesting android development with kotlin for 1 years.
 I care about use MVVM and Clean Architecture in my project.

 ### I'm a Developer and Student 👋
-- 🌱 You can see some my projects here.🤣
+- 🌱 You can see some my projects here
-- 👯 I can develop android app with Kotlin
+- 📱 I can develop android app with Kotlin
-- 🥅 2021 Goals: Develop a good app!
+- ✨ 2021 Goals: Develop a good app!
-- ⚡ Fun fact: I'm interesting play guitar and dubbing.
+- ⚡ Fun fact: I'm interesting play guitar🎸 and dubbing🎤.

+### 🤸‍♂️ I’m currently learning
+- MVVM
+- Databinding
+- Coroutine
+- Dagger2

 ### Contact with me👋